Poppy seed Pastry Buns

 - Cover with a clean kitchen or paper towel and place somewhere up top, allowing the pastries double in size, about 40 minutes.

-- 20 minutes into the proofing, turn the oven on to 350F.
+20 minutes into the proofing, preheat oven to 350F.

 - Whisk the egg yolk and using a pastry brush, brush pastries with egg yolk mixture right before placing them in the oven.